tale-toul/OCP4baremetalIPI/Terraform/README.md

 $ echo !! > terraform_apply.txt
 ```

-When all the infrastructure components have been created some output values are shown, of special interest is the public IP of the EC2 instance:
+When all the infrastructure components have been created, output variables are shown, of special interest is the public IP of the EC2 instance:

 ```
 baremetal_public_ip = "4.83.45.254"